robole/vscode-javascript-extensions/codelens/readme.md

 ## Understanding the API

-The API around this topic are quite abstract and hard to explain.
+The API around this topic is quite abstract and hard to explain.
 I will do my best here!

-You don't add a codelens to a document directly.
-You do not need handle events to take of when they are updated.
-A codelens must be provided by a CodeLensProvider, which takes care of this for you.
+You don't create a codelens and add it to a document directly.
+You do not need to handle events to take care of when a codelens is added,updated, or removed from the document.
+A codelens must be provided through a CodeLensProvider, which takes care of this for you.

-A CodeLensProvider is associated with a language through `languages.registerCodeLensProvider`.
-In this example it associated with all languages, and we give it out custom CodeLensProvider.
+A CodeLensProvider is associated with a programming language through `languages.registerCodeLensProvider`.
+In this example it associated with all languages, and we give it our custom CodeLensProvider.

 ```javascript
 vscode.languages.registerCodeLensProvider(